Accessibility-Security-Development/FEM---meet-landing-page/README.md

 # FEM---meet-landing-page

-This is a Frontend Mentor challenge.
+This is a Frontend Mentor challenge and the associated Figma file was provided by Frontend Mentor.

 HTML and CSS were used (including CSS grid).
 BEM used to organise the stylesheet.